Back to Resources

 How to Budget for a City Fireworks Display in Texas

-A detailed breakdown of costs for municipal Fourth of July displays, including per-minute pricing, shell sizes, music choreography, and hidden expenses to plan for.
+A detailed breakdown of costs for municipal Fourth of July displays, including per-minute pricing, shell sizes, music synchronization, and hidden expenses to plan for.

 What Drives Municipal Fireworks Costs

-City Fourth of July budgets depend on show duration, shell caliber, number of firing sites, expected attendance, and choreography complexity.
-A 15-minute patriotic show for a mid-size Central Texas community differs significantly from a 30-minute multi-site spectacular.
+City Fourth of July budgets depend on show duration, shell caliber, number of firing sites, and show complexity.
+A 15-minute patriotic show differs significantly from a 30-minute multi-site spectacular.

 Labor, insurance, permitting, setup, and post-show cleanup are included in professional turnkey bids but vary by city requirements.